q2-SCNIC: Community Tutorial

 (Optional) Making a correlation network

 fake_correls.qza we can generate a network based on a minimum R value cutoff.
-A network will also be generated when finding modules but if you only want to make a network and not find modules you can do this and finish the tutorial here.
-This can be done using this command:
+A cooccurence network (AKA a network with only positive edges) will also be generated when finding modules.
+If you only want to make a network and not find modules or build a network with both positive and negative correlations then you can use this command: